You are warmly invited to support the Kilung Foundation sponsorship program.

 Before the devastating fire in April 2016, Kilung Monastery housed a Shedra (nine-year monastic college) and a children’s youth program.
 Since then the education of both monks and lay children has been disrupted.

 Currently sponsorship helps to support monks who needed to relocate to other Shedras to continue their studies until the Kilung Shedra reopens.

 In addition, sponsorship donations help meet the medical and nutritional needs of nomad children, adults, and elders.
 Click HERE for stories of how Kilung Foundation has made a life-changing difference for the nomads of Dzachuka, one person at a time.

 Future sponsorship priorities are to support many more monks when the Shedra reopens, boys and girls in their youth educational programs, as well as nuns in nearby nunneries, and to provide ongoing medical and nutritional resources to those most in need among the nomad community.

 $30 per month provides for food, supplies, occasional transportation, and health costs.
 In the future when the Shedra reopens, sponsorship will include teacher’s salaries, books and supplies.

 One time or monthly donations of any amount are most welcome.
 Donate HERE.

 TO BECOME A SPONSOR:

-To become a sponsor, please email us at firstname.lastname@example.org
+To become a sponsor, or if you have any questions, please email us at firstname.lastname@example.org

 Your sponsorship will enable: